Suicide in Greece: Suicides by region and methods

 The region with the highest suicide rate in Greece is Crete, followed by Thessaly and Attica in the second and third place respectively.

 The most common suicide methods are hanging and jumping from height.

 Gender and age

 As in the case of many other countries, the proportion of men (76%) dying from suicide is higher than that of women (24%).

 The age groups with the highest frequency are people aged 60-64 and 80 or over.

 Suicides of young people include the deaths of the 20-years old judo athlete Eleni Ioannou and 25-years old football player Giannis Koskiniatis in 2004 and 2008 respectively.
-In 2012, a 36-year old woman also committed suicide by jumping from a 6th floor balcony in Pagrati, Athens.
+In 2012, a 36-year old woman also died via suicide by jumping from a 6th floor balcony in Pagrati, Athens.

 Greek Intervention Hotline for suicide

 There is an organization in Greece that aims to prevent suicide.
 Those contemplating suicide or know someone who suffers from major depression are encouraged to call the number 1018.